• Skip to primary navigation

 Instructions

 • Preheat oven to 350 degrees Fahrenheit.
-Line a standard-sized cupcake pan with paper cupcake liners and set aside.
+Line a standard-sized cupcake pan (not a mini cupcake pan) with 18 paper liners and set aside.

 • In a bowl, combine graham cracker crumbs and granulated sugar.
-Stir to combine.
 Add melted butter and stir until fully incorporated.
-Divide crust mixture between your 18 cupcake liners.
+Divide crust mixture between the 18 cupcake liners.
 Using the back of a measuring cup, press graham cracker mixture firmly into the bottom of each cup.
 Set aside.

 • In a large bowl, add cream cheese.
-Beat until smooth.
+Using a stand mixer or hand mixer, beat until smooth.
 Add granulated sugar, then mix until smooth.
 Next, add eggs and mix until incorporated.
 Add sour cream and mix until incorporated.
 Last, add vanilla and mix until incorporated.
-Be sure not to over-mix, just mix until each ingredient is incorporated into the batter.
+We're adding each ingredient separately to prevent lumps from forming.
+Take care not to over-mix or whip extra air into the batter (this causes sinking later on).

-• Refrigerate until ready to serve.
-Optionally, top with strawberries, cherries, or whipped cream.
+• Refrigerate for at least 2 hours, up to 1 day.
+Cheesecakes will sink slightly while chilling.
+Optionally, top with strawberry sauce, cherries, or whipped cream.

 Equipment Recommendations